yashwanthmg/ideal-engine/README.md

 I'm a sales professional, catalog specialist, Instock and supply chain management pro with a brief exposure to marketing.
 </h2>

-I'm passionate about my work, love to plan and execute projects and always trying to solve problems through innovation !
-I have spent considerable time in amazon ecosystem learning about process, tools, LPs and culture which has helped me contribute to my roles effectively.
-I'm good with people management and comfortable with team-leadership and highly organizational in delegating tasks.
-I adapt easily to new learnings and effeciently teach myself the softwares & skills i need to thrive in any environment.
+I am passionate about my work and enjoy planning and executing projects.
+I am always looking for ways to solve problems through innovation.
+I have spent a significant amount of time in the Amazon ecosystem learning about processes, tools, LPs, and culture, which has helped me contribute effectively to my roles.
+I am skilled at people management and comfortable with team leadership.
+I am highly organized and able to delegate tasks effectively.
+I am also able to adapt easily to new learnings and efficiently teach myself the software and skills that I need to thrive in any environment.

 ## 💡 My innovations